Anxiety Medications: Types, Effects, and Precautions

 Depression anxiety medications have a major advantage over most of the drugs used only as anti-anxiety medicine.
 That is that they are slower-acting, so they don't tend to be addictive.
 So, in most cases, antidepressants are the best medications for anxiety and depression.

 It's more important to take antidepressants used as anxiety and depression medication than it is to take fast-acting anxiety medication.
-Even the best anxiety meds that are fast-acting might be taken as needed, depending on how your doctor prescribes them.
+Even the best anxiety medications that are fast-acting might be taken as needed, depending on how your doctor prescribes them.
 They have a shorter half-life, meaning that they stay in your system for a shorter time.
 However, antidepressant medications for depression and anxiety need to be taken every day, so they can build up in your bloodstream and stay at a constant level.

 Another thing to remember is that the medications typically used for brief anxiety medication treatment may work almost immediately.
 With antidepressant depression and anxiety medication, though, it might take about two weeks to see results.